microsoft/ignite-learning-paths-training-aiml/aiml50/demos/2-Build_a_Pipeline_With_Notebooks.md

 # Build a Pipeline with Jupyter Notebooks

+> 💡 You must have completed the [setup](../DEMO.md) before attempting to do the demo.

 ## Talking Points

 * Show the easy connection to a workspace, data source, and compute